 Pro Medicus Limited and its wholly-owned Australian controlled entities implemented the tax consolidation legislation as of 1 July 2009.
+Members of the tax consolidated group have entered into a tax funding agreement.

-The head entity, Pro Medicus Limited, and the controlled entities in the tax consolidated group continue to account for their own current and deferred tax amounts.
-The Group has applied the Group allocation approach to determining the appropriate amount of current taxes and deferred taxes to allocate to members of the tax consolidated group.
+The head entity, Pro Medicus Limited, and the controlled entities in the tax consolidated group continue to account for their own current and deferred tax amounts under the tax funding agreement.
+The Group applies the Group allocation approach to determining the appropriate amount of current taxes and deferred taxes to allocate to members of the tax consolidated group.
 An allocation of income tax liabilities between the entities of the tax consolidated group will be made should the head entity default on its tax payment obligations.
 No such amounts have been recognised in the financial statements on the basis that the possibility of default is remote.